hboutemy/maven-bench/README.md

 This general set up part describes configurations common to both test.

+## Configuration

-:point_right: For both tests, you have to give a value for the *project-under-test.path* and *maven.binaries.path* properties contained in *maven-bench.properties* file.
+For both tests, you have to give a value for the *project-under-test.path* and *maven.binaries.path* properties contained in *maven-bench.properties* file.
 The other properties are only used by *MvnValidateAllocationByMaven3VersionTest*.

-In this project we use [QuickPerf](https://github.com/quick-perf/quickperf) to measure and investigate heap allocation level.

 The needed Maven 3 distributions are downloaded by the tests.
 It is done in the method annotated *@Before*.
 See [Measure on Maven head](#Measure-on-Maven-head) part if you want to measure heap allocation of the current Maven head.